curityio/aws-authenticator/README.rst

         :width: 400px

 8. In the ``Client ID`` textfield, enter the client ID from the Amazon Cognito app configuration.
 This is the auto-generated ID that was shown after you register it.
 Also enter the matching ``Client Secret`` and ``Domain`` (Domain is the URL to your Cognito App).
-9. If wish to request certain scopes from Amazon Cognito during user login, toggle on the desired scopes (e.g., ``Write Access``).
+9. If you have enabled any scopes or wish to limit the scopes that Curity will request of Amazon Cognito, toggle on the desired scopes (e.g., ``Profile`` or ``Email``).

 Once all of these changes are made, they will be staged, but not committed (i.e., not running).
 To make them active, click the ``Commit`` menu option in the ``Changes`` menu.
 Optionally enter a comment in the ``Deploy Changes`` dialogue and click ``OK``.